DCC-EX/dcc-ex.github.io/docs/ex-commandstation/turnouts/index.rst

 Turnout/point hardware and configuration
 ========================================

-Continue to the next pages for further details on the hardware and configuration required for the specific turnout/point types outlined above.
+Continue to the next pages for more specific information on controlling, connecting hardware, and configuration of the specific turnout/point types outlined above.

 .. toctree::
   :maxdepth: 1